-- Fate Worse than Death: By being forced to finance the production of the In-Universe film The Last of Sheila (with money he would otherwise have had for himself), but being creatively relegated to script "rewrites" (which he loathes doing), Tom is consigned to a personal hell worse than if he'd been turned over to the police.
+- Fate Worse than Death: By being forced to finance the production of the In-Universe film The Last of Sheila (with the money he would otherwise have had for himself), but being creatively relegated to script "rewrites" (which he loathes doing), Tom is consigned to a personal hell worse than if he'd been turned over to the police.

 - Freeze-Frame Bonus: When the slips of paper are handed out and given milliseconds of screen time, one says "Alcoholic" which doesn't reappear until the end, providing an early hint that one of the secrets is fake.

 - Hand Puppet: Anthony the weirdo brings his hand puppets on the trip.
-Later Tom tries to use them to strangle Phillip, muttering "I don't have any gloves."
+Later, Tom tries to use them to strangle Phillip, muttering "I don't have any gloves."

 - Internal Reveal: The audience finds out about the secrets actually being real facts about the players, and the existence of the "hit-and-run killer" card, before all the characters become aware of those things.

 - Jerkass: Clinton, who delights in embarrassing and humiliating his guests as he dangles the prospect of work in front of them.
-Honestly, it's a little surprising that no one murdered him sooner, given that this is noted to be typical of his behaviour.
+Honestly, it's a little surprising that no one murdered him sooner, given that this is noted to be typical of his behavior.

-- Jerk with a Heart of Gold: Tony is blunt, and sometimes mean-spirited but he doesn't hesitate to dive into the water to save Christine from the propeller and out of everyone there, he is the only one who isn't having an affair, plotting a murder or willing to cover up a murder.
+- Jerk with a Heart of Gold: Tony is blunt, and sometimes mean-spirited, but he doesn't hesitate to dive into the water to save Christine from the propeller and out of everyone there, he is the only one who isn't having an affair, plotting a murder or willing to cover up a murder.

-- The Last Title: The Last of Sheila
+- The Last Title: The Last of Sheila.

 - Leaning on the Fourth Wall: A lot of this, as the characters are all movie people who call out the story beats as if they're in a movie.
-When they reach the abandoned monastery they compliment the set design.
+When they reach the abandoned monastery, they compliment the set design.
 When Phillip is explaining how the whole mystery went down, he says "Dissolve", and the scene dissolves to the next scene.